dttung79/todowidget/README.md

 - Click on a task to view details
 - Use the edit (✏️) button to modify tasks
 - Click the checkmark (✓) to complete a task
-- The clock icon (⏰) shows deadline progress
+- The circle icon shows deadline progress
 - Access settings with the gear (⚙️) icon

 ## Customization